infominer33/infominer33.github.io/_posts/2019-06-26-how-i-use-minimal-mistakes.md

 ```

 If you edit an existing post, you can add your name in the authors front matter like i've done here.
 Permalink is the way I decide which is the official link, and I set canonical once I feel good about the name structure.

+### Featured Posts

+.... coming soon! how to add content as the featured post above or below the blogfeed.